tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 and the
 [default Go ABCI server](https://github.com/tendermint/tendermint/blob/v0.35.x/abci/server/socket_server.go#L32) used a global lock to guard the handling of events across all connections, so they were not concurrent at all.
-This meant if your app was written in Go, and compiled in-process with Tendermint using the default `NewLocalClient`, or run out-of-process using the default `SocketServer`, ABCI messages from all connections were received in sequence, one at a time.
+This meant whether your app is compiled in-process with Tendermint using the `NewLocalClient`, or run out-of-process using the `SocketServer`, ABCI messages from all connections were received in sequence, one at a time.
 This is no longer the case starting from v0.36.1: the global locks have been removed and it is